 In those institutions which combine lecture and laboratory sessions and use the same course name and number for both sessions, two complete entries must be made for the course, one for the lecture and one for the laboratory, in order to properly credit the utilization of both classroom and laboratory space.
 Each entry must be completed as if it were a single entry.
 Specific instructions for reporting this type of scheduling are shown in the appropriate column headings in "Instructions for Entering Information."
-Instructions which desire to do so may distinguish between lecture and laboratory sessions by using "R" for recitation or lecture in column 38 and "L" for laboratory in column 38.
+Instructions which desire to do so may distinguish between lecture and laboratory sessions by coding "R" for recitation or lecture in and "L" for laboratory as the last character of the section number .

 Some courses are regularly scheduled for different hours on different days of the week.
 For example, the same section of English 101 may meet from 1300 to 1400 on Monday and from 1400 to 1500 on Tuesday.
 In this case, a separate entry must be made for each different time, in this example, two entries.
 A class with more than two different meeting times will require more than two entries.
-The succeeding entries should duplicate the first entry in all respects except: (1) the proper time should be shown in columns 45-48 and 50-53, and 92) the proper day of the week on which the class meets should be shown in columns 55-61.
+The succeeding entries should duplicate the first entry in all respects except: (1) the proper time should be shown in time class begins and time class begins, and (2) the proper day of the week on which the class meets should be shown in the Day of Week on Which Class Meets field.